Ben Turpin: Film

-Turpin first appeared on film in 1907 for Essanay Studios in Chicago in various small parts and comic bits.
+Turpin first appeared on film in 1907 for Essanay Studios in Chicago, in various small parts and comic bits.
 In addition to his on-screen work, he worked as a carpenter and janitor for Essanay.
 In the 1909 film Mr. Flip, Turpin receives what is believed to have been the first pie-in-the-face.

 Charlie Chaplin joined the Essanay company in 1915, and the studio made Turpin his second banana.
 Chaplin was maturing as a filmmaker, working slowly and intuitively.
 Turpin, however, was impatient with Chaplin's methods.
 The earthy Turpin understood straightforward slapstick more than comic subtlety.
 The Chaplin–Turpin duo did not last long, with Chaplin abandoning Chicago for California.
 Turpin does share one additional credit with Chaplin: after Chaplin filmed A Burlesque on Carmen in two reels, Essanay filmed new scenes with Turpin to pad the picture into a featurette, doubling its length.
 These new scenes were staged by actor-director Leo White; Turpin and Chaplin do not appear together on screen.

 Essanay did not survive Chaplin's departure and remained solvent for only a few more years.
 Turpin may have been aware of Essanay's instability; he left for the Vogue comedy company, where he starred in a series of two-reel comedies.
 Former Essanay comedian Paddy McGuire supported him.
 Many of Turpin's Vogue comedies were re-released under different titles (by the Cameo company, in 1920) to cash in on Turpin's subsequent stardom: Why Ben Bolted was retitled He Looked Crooked, for example.

 Mack Sennett and stardom

 In 1917, Ben Turpin joined the leading comedy company, the Mack Sennett studio.
 Turpin's aptitude for crude slapstick suited the Sennett style perfectly, and Sennett's writers often cast the ridiculous-looking Turpin against type (a rugged Yukon miner; a suave, worldly lover; a stalwart cowboy; a fearless stuntman, etc.) for maximum comic effect.
 Through the 1920s his roles often spoofed serious actors and celebrities of the time – e.g., "The Shriek" for "The Sheik" – and Turpin became one of film's most popular comics.
 Turpin appeared in both short subjects and feature films for Sennett.
 Delighted with his success, he took to introducing himself with the phrase, "I'm Ben Turpin; I make $3,000 a week."
+He played silents with Mabel Normand, Phillys Haver, Madeline Hurlock, Charlie Chaplin, Chester Conklin, James Finlayson, Billy Bevan and others.